flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 Once you see the output appear *exactly* as it appears above, congratulations!
 You have completed the first exercise!

-This is generally how each section in this book will work.
-In each section, I will have you write some code and then we will go back and try to understand it.
+**Note:** *This is generally how each section in this book will work.
+In each section, I will have you write some code and then we will go back and try to understand it.*

 ## Hone Your Skills